thinkful-ei-gecko/quasar-bookmarks-app/README.md

  * select from a dropdown a 'minimum rating' to filter
    the list by all bookmarks rated at or above the chosen selection
  * edit bookmark properties (ratings, description, title, url)

- In progress:

  * receive appropriate feedback when cannot submit bookmark
  * check all validations in the API documentation (e.g. title and url field required)
- * make it p r e t t i e r